 The Mad Science Process - takes 1 month

-1. Roll 4 Ideas/Words. +1 word if Magic-User, +1 for each 1000gp invested in the laboratory being used, +/- intelligence modifier. +1 bespoke Idea if player reverse-engineers something.
+1. Roll 4 Ideas/Words. +1 word if Magic-User, +1 for each 1000gp invested in the laboratory being used, +/- intelligence modifier. +1 custom Idea if player reverse-engineers something.

 2. Combine 2 or more Ideas into a Creation concept

-4. Describe what the Creation does, keep the word count low.
+4. Name the Creation and describe what it does, keep the description's word count low.

 5. DM applies appropriate drawback(s) to the Creation using half the word count of the Creation’s description (rounded up)

-6. Roll on and consult the Construction Table (2d6+CHA modifier, -2 if Creation is abhorrent)
+6. Roll on the Construction Table (2d6+CHA modifier, -2 if Creation is abhorrent)